Priya9096/TaskBuddy-Project/README.md

 - **Progress Tracker**: View the progress of your tasks in the progress tracker.

 <img width="1440" alt="Screenshot 2025-02-05 at 10 31 29 AM" src="https://github.com/user-attachments/assets/5740fdc8-145a-4f02-81a5-041a1cab4059" />

-➡️ **For a step-by-step guide on how to build this project, watch the full video here:** [https://youtu.be/Q4aB0IgKYx0?si=L_NjJVoZvb7tbFAO]